davidc0dex/davidc0dex/README.md

 Read about me:

 - 🔭 I’m currently working on **Volt Studios**
+- 💲 I have a website for my portofolio(link in bio)
 - 🌱 I’m currently learning **MySQL** and **NextJS**
 - 💬 Ask me about __new projects / collabs__
 - 📫 How to reach me: Add me on Discord: *davido.regele*
-- 🥇 I have knowledge in HTML/CSS/JS(jQuery)/GIT/TailWind
+- 🥇 I have knowledge in HTML/CSS/JS(jQuery)/GIT/TailWind/LUA
 - 😄 Pronouns: David